MatthewPageUK/pico_desktop_clock/README.md

 A little desktop clock with round display for Raspberry Pi Pico, or could be coded to do and be anything you want.

+* Acquires current time from NTP
+* Customisable alarms with snooze feature
+* Buzzer to play musical alarms

 ### Latest
+* 21 Jan 2023 - Version 2 - new design, added buttons, buzzer and alarms
 * 20 Jan 2023 - Moved the star movement to core1, added simple alarms, a night mode ready for a light sensor, ASCII art and got the AI to write some comments for me.
 * 30 Dec 2022 - Fixed some time and code issues